fin-steenbjerg-jyskebank-dk/demofx/README.md

 * logback and slf4j for logging -- could be replaced with Java logging but I really like these tools
 * johnzon-jsonb for handling Json serialization

 I would have liked to use CDI, but the CDI implementations seem to be too huge (using millions of third party dependencies making native compilation difficult).
+In general, I am trying to reduce the number of third party libraries in use like java-built-in httpclient (instead of other libraries).
+I simply need to be in controll of the source in use.

 ## What is demonstrated